bmolnar91/workbook/module_web_with_python.md

 #### Explain the process of calculating the average value in a linked list of numbers!

 Make a SUM variable.
 Because linked lists don't have indices, we have to make a counter.
-We go trough the list in a while loop and add it's value to SUM, till the current element is NULL.
+We go trough the list in a while loop and add its value to SUM, till the current element is NULL.
 Then we divide the SUM with the counter.

 ### Procedural